Kornweiss-Medical-LLC/KMLLC/docs/lactate_protocol.md

 4. Immediately measure blood lactate
 5. Record parameters: incline, speed, heart rate, duration, lactate, rating of perceived exertion.
 6. Lactate should be between 1.7-1.9 mmol/L
+7. If lactate is less than 1.7 mmol/L, increase the incline or speed next time.
+If lactate is greater than 2 mmol/L, decrease incline or speed next time.

 **Rating of Perceived Exertion (RPE)**